satishPujars/DataBox-DIsk-Recurring-Order/README.md

 II.
 Download OrderData.json File and update fields then upload it in newly created Function.

-How to get field values which is in OrderData.jso from Azure Portal
+How to get field values which is in OrderData.json from Azure Portal

 > To find resourceGroupName in the Azure AD portal
 1. Log in to Microsoft Azure as an administrator.